 This financial year is almost over, but there are still tactics you may be able to employ to make sure you pay the right amount of tax for the 2018-19 year.
 While the best strategies are adopted in July (that is, as early as possible in a financial year and not at the end), it’s […]

+There are certain behaviours, characteristics and tax issues that the ATO admits will attract its attention.
 But as it is more interested to see taxpayers get things right rather than the bother, and expense, of chasing down every misdemeanour, the ATO has spelled out the areas that most concern it — that is, the incidents […]

 The ATO has issued guidance on claiming mobile phone, internet and home phone expenses.
 It says that if you use any of these for work purposes, you may be able to claim a deduction if there are records to support your claims.
 But the ATO points out that use for both work and private use […]